petershin/liferay-learn/docs/dxp/latest/en/content-authoring-and-management/web-content/developer-guide/managing-web-content-structures-and-templates-by-using-the-rest-api.md

 }
 ```

 This Java class updates the permissions of a content structure using the `ContentStructureResource` API.
-The main method authenticates with the API using provided credentials ("test@liferay.com" and "learn") and calls the `putContentStructurePermissionsPage()` method.
-It passes the content structure ID and an array of Permission objects.
-Each Permission object is created and the role name is set based on the `roleName` system property.
+The main method authenticates with the API using provided credentials (`test@liferay.com` and `learn`) and passes the content structure ID and an array of `Permission` objects into the `putContentStructurePermissionsPage()` method.
+Each `Permission` object is created and the role name is set based on the `roleName` system property.
 The result is printed to the console.

 ## Related Topics